Open-Archypelago/Archypelago/building-blocks/problem-statement/readme.md

 # Problem Statement Building Block

-This artifact describes how to runa short workshop session to identify the problem or opportunity that is beign addressed
+This artifact describes how to run a short workshop session to identify the problem or opportunity that is being addressed

 ## Description